cartesia-ai/cartesia-python/README.md

 transcript = "Hello!
 Welcome to Cartesia"

-# You can check out our models at [docs.cartesia.ai](https://docs.cartesia.ai/getting-started/available-models).
+# You can check out our models at https://docs.cartesia.ai/getting-started/available-models
 model_id = "sonic-english"

-# You can find the supported `output_format`s in our [API Reference](https://docs.cartesia.ai/api-reference/endpoints/stream-speech-server-sent-events).
+# You can find the supported `output_format`s at https://docs.cartesia.ai/api-reference/endpoints/stream-speech-server-sent-events
 output_format = {
     "container": "raw",
     "encoding": "pcm_f32le",